Golden Village: History

-In October 2006, Golden Village opened a multiplex at VivoCity, the largest multiplex in Singapore, featuring 15 screens, including three Gold Class screens and GV Max, one of the largest cinema auditoriums in the country.
-Its current flagship cineplex is located at Suntec City, with 11 screens, including three Gold Class screens, occupying the space previously used by WE Cinemas and The Rock Auditorium.
+In October 2006, Golden Village opened its VivoCity multiplex.
+The venue had 15 screens, including three Gold Class halls and GVmax, a large-format auditorium promoted as having one of the widest screens in Asia.
+In 2014, the company opened GV Suntec City at Suntec City Mall, occupying a space that had previously been used by WE Cinemas and The Rock Auditorium.

-In June 2017, mm2 Asia, a Singaporean-based media company, announced its intention to acquire Village Roadshow’s 50% stake in Golden Village.
-However, the acquisition did not proceed as Village Roadshow failed to get approval from Orange Sky Golden Harvest.
-Subsequently, in October 2017, Orange Sky Golden Harvest acquired Village Roadshow’s stake, becoming the only owner of Golden Village.
+In June 2017, Singapore media company mm2 Asia announced an agreement to acquire Village Roadshow's 50 per cent stake in Golden Village.
+The proposed acquisition did not proceed after Orange Sky Golden Harvest withheld approval.
+In October 2017, Orange Sky Golden Harvest acquired Village Roadshow's stake and became Golden Village's sole owner.